percy/cli/packages/dom/README.md

 with image elements.
 The image elements reference the serialized data URI and have the same HTML attributes as their respective canvas elements.
 The image elements also have a max-width of 100% to accomidate responsive layouts in situations where canvases may be expected to resize with JS.

+### Video elements

+Videos without a `poster` attribute will have the current frame of the video serialized into an image and set as the `poster` attribute automatically.
+This is to ensure videos have a stable image to display when screenshots are captured.

 ### Other elements